 '''

-/etc/init.d/arcsight_services start
+/etc/init.d/arcsight_services status manager

 '''

-- 5. As the user arcsight, see if the manager is running yet by running the command /etc/init.d/arcsight_services status manager - Run this command about once a minute.
-Go on to the next step when you see the line "manager service is available". - 6.
+Run this command about once a minute.
+Go on to the next step when you see the line "manager service is available".

 Make sure you can start the ArcSight Command Center by browsing to the following URL: